 We spend a lot of time in our bedrooms.
-Beyond a space for sleeping, bedrooms often serve as a place to get yourself ready for the day, or an area to escape to when you need some space.
+Besides being our place to sleep, bedrooms often serve as a place to get yourself ready for the day, or an area to escape to and relax when you need some space.

 In fact, 19% of Americans said that the master bedroom was the most important space in their home.

 However, according to Rebecca Atwood, a Brooklyn textile designer, “A lot of people want their bedroom to have personality, but they’re not sure what to do.”

 We get it!
 Finding your style and designing a bedroom that looks like your Pinterest board is not easy.

 At The Amish Craftsman, we want to give you the confidence you need to design a bedroom you love.

 The Easy Method To Design Your Bedroom Like A Pro

 Designing any room can be frustrating.
 Even more frustrating is the fact that we make the same mistakes over and over again.

 - You spend several years accumulating materials, decor, and knick-knacks for your room.